Must-know Information About Oral Thrush in Babies

 Here are some tips to help prevent the incidence of oral thrush in babies:

-- If a pregnant mum has a vaginal yeast infection, then, according to Dr. Agarwal, she should get treated for it in order to prevent transmitting the infection to the baby during the process of a normal birth.
+- If a pregnant mum has a vaginal yeast infection, then, according to Dr. Agarwal, she should get treated for it in order to prevent transmitting the infection to the baby during the process of normal birth.

 - If a breastfeeding mum has a fungal infection around the nipple area, she should also be simultaneously treated to prevent the infection from continuously passing to and fro between her and her baby.